soravux/pytorch_tutorial/README.md

 Welcome to Université Laval's CVSL PyTorch tutorial!

 The goal of this tutorial is to give a quick overview of PyTorch to computer vision, graphics and machine learning researchers.
-The target audience is people already accustomed with basic neural network theory and with some other neural networks like Keras+Tensorflow, Theano, Caffe and the like.
+It targets people already accustomed with basic neural network theory and with some other neural networks frameworks like Keras+Tensorflow, Theano, Caffe and the like.
 We cover the basic PyTorch features that allows tinkering, tweaking and understanding alongside inference and training.

 This repository is a companion for a 90 minutes long presentation in an execute-along format for the attendees.
 Two datasets are used, MNIST (vanilla from `torchvision`) and the [Kaggle's Dogs vs Cats Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition) dataset, with the folder hierarchy changed to fit [`torchvision`'s ImageFolder](https://github.com/pytorch/vision) hierarchy.
 The data already prepared can be found [here](goo.gl/FpjJ7K).